FDUguchunhui/diann_script/README.md

 **Task File Structure:**

-The task files are organized as follows:
+The task files are organized as follows (using the default tasks directory `DIANN_Testing/tasks`, which can be customized with `--tasks-dir`):

 ```
-- diann/tasks
+- TASKS_DIR (default: DIANN_Testing/tasks)
     ├── DATA_FOLDER_NAME or OUTPUT_NAME
     │   ├── PTM_SEARCHING_LIBRARY
     │   │   ├── INDIVIDUAL_TASK_OF_DATA_FILE_1.lsf